 The tweets got lots of attention before the final reveal that it was all a Snickers ad.

 The campaign was reviewed by the Advertising Standards Agency (ASA) as it was unclear that the initial tweets were sponsored posts.
 Although, the ASA concluded that the campaign was acceptable, it shows the importance of making sure your content complies with regulations at every stage.

 Back in 2015 Terrie McEvoy worked with Tower Jewellers on an Instagram competition.
 Soon afterwards, it was found that Terrie had rigged the competition so two of her friends won the prize.

 Another case of copy and paste, Scott Disick used the whole brand message rather than just cutting off the caption.

 These fails not only make the influencers look foolish, it negatively affects the brands through loss of reputation, bad press, and even loss of sales.

 Losing trust in influencers?
 Did you know that 92% of consumers trust ambassadors, real customers and fans, while only 18% trust influencers.
-Find out how you can amplify your campaigns using ambassadors, book a demo of Brandbassador today.
+Find out how you can amplify your campaigns using ambassadors, of Brandbassador today.